-In residence districts: the height of a building shall be the vertical distance measured from the lowest elevation of the proposed finished grade immediately adjacent to the building to the highest point of the building the vertical distance from the average elevation of the existing grades, taken at the four corners of the building ("GRADE PLANE"), to the highest point of the roof surface.
-Except as otherwise provided in this chapter, no appurtenant structures or mechanical devices, other than chimneys and flues, shall be permitted to extend above the highest point of the roof.
-In business and industrial districts: the height of a building shall be the vertical distance measured from the lowest elevation of the proposed finished construction grade immediately adjacent to the building, excluding below-grade parking, to the highest point of the building, including elevator shafts, mechanical equipment enclosures and stairs/stairwells.
+In residence districts, the vertical distance from the average elevation of the existing grades, taken at the four corners of the building ("GRADE PLANE"), to the highest point of the roof surface.
+Except as otherwise provided in this chapter, no appurtenant structures or mechanical devices, other than chimneys and flues, shall be permitted to extend above the highest point of the roof. the height of a building shall be the vertical distance measured from the lowest elevation of the proposed finished grade immediately adjacent to the building to the highest point of the building.
+In business and industrial districts, the height of a building shall be the vertical grade immediately adjacent to the building shall be the vertical distance measured from the lowest elevation of the proposed finished construction grade immediately adjacent to the building, excluding below-grade parking, to the highest point of the building, including elevator shafts, mechanical equipment enclosures and stairs/stairwells.
 [Amended 3-16-1998 by L.L.
 No. 4-1998; 4-20-1998 by L.L.
 No. 6-1998]